 Thundercat Pub and Diner

-Looking for somewhere unique to eat in Glasgow?
-Thundercat Pub and Diner is an American-inspired diner in the heart of Merchant city with favourites such as deep dish pizzas, hotdogs, and some pretty tasty sandwiches on the menu.
-They had just launched a new cocktail menu when we visited so we had to give those a try as well.
 If you like American food then you really can’t go wrong here.
 We tried a variety of their popular menu items and two that I would definitely recommend trying are the Chicken Parm Sandwich and the Pepperoni Deep Dish Pizza Pie.
-Add a side of their homemade dips to your order as well and you won’t be hungry until the next day - that’s a guarantee.
+Add a side of their homemade dips to your order as well and you won’t be hungry until the next day – that’s a guarantee.

-Where To Stay in Glasgow
+Where to stay in Glasgow

 Motel One

-Motel One is a very budget friendly hotel in Glasgow’s city centre with all of the modern amenities and decor that you’d expect at a 4 star hotel.
+Motel One is a very budget friendly hotel in Glasgow’s city centre with all of the modern amenities and decor that you’d expect at a 4-star hotel.
 The lobby is extremely cozy with some additional Scottish decorations dotted around which is a nice touch.
-The lobby area is also where you’ll find the bar which seemed to be very popular with people heading out for a night in Glasgow.
-Depending when you visit the bar may also have a specialty cocktail on the menu.
+The lobby is also where you’ll find the bar which seemed to be very popular with people heading out for a night in Glasgow.
+Depending when you visit Glasgow, the bar may also have a specialty cocktail on the menu.

 I stayed in The One room which featured a large king size bed, a flat screen TV on the wall, a beautiful rain shower, and one of the best views of Glasgow you’ll ever get in a hotel.
 It was great to spend the evening working with a view of the city centre for a bit of a distraction.
-If you opt for breakfast at Motel One you’ll find the dining room on the main floor and it’s a traditional continental buffet with a great selection of items to choose from.
-I especially liked the eggs with faces drawn on them!

 You really can’t beat Motel One in terms of value for money and the location is one of the best for hotels in Glasgow too.
 I’ve stayed in a few Motel Ones around the UK and so far this has been my favourite so I couldn’t recommend it enough to visitors.

->> Click here for the most up to date prices at Motel One Glasgow <<
+>> Choose your room at Motel One Glasgow <<

-This short guide covering what to do in Glasgow for a day has hopefully inspired you to visit Scotland’s biggest city in the near future.
+This short guide covering what to do in Glasgow has hopefully inspired you to visit Scotland’s biggest city in the near future.
 Whether you’re planning on spending 24 hours in Glasgow or want to have a weekend city escape, Glasgow has a lot to offer visitors in terms of bars, eateries, nightlife, events, and of course historic attractions.
 So, is Glasgow worth visiting?
 Come and see for yourself!

-If you have any questions regarding Glasgow or you aren’t sure about how many days to spend in Glasgow please get in touch with me via email or on Instagram and I’ll be happy to help as much as I can.
+If you have any questions regarding what to do in Glasgow or you aren’t sure about how many days to spend in Glasgow please get in touch with me via email or on Instagram.
+I’m happy to help as much as I can.
+Glasgow is also perfectly located for a day trip to Perthshire as well, so keep that in mind while you’re planning your trip to Scotland.